MSeidelFed/KineticMSI/USAGE.md

 ```
 Subsequently, the output table can be directly used by [IsoCor](https://github.com/MetaSys-LISBP/IsoCor) following the published instructions.

-## Step 3 - Selection of the best tracer incorporation proxy

-This step aims to derive various isotope incorporation proxies from the tables produced by IsoCorrectoR and determine which proxy describes best the biology of the system.
+The following steps aim to derive various isotope incorporation proxies from the tables produced by IsoCorrectoR and determine which proxy describes best the biology of the system.
 In this sense, these functions are a tool to legitimate the tracer dynamics within the studied system.
-Step 3 is subdivided in two independent steps, which do not need to be completed to be useful, users may rather use one or the other depending on the data availability.
+The procedure detailed is subdivided in two independent steps, which do not need to be completed to be useful, users may rather use one or the other depending on the data availability.

-### Step 3a - Building isotope proxies
+## Step 4 - Assembly of isotopic flux proxies

 *A function to produce files that describe through different proxies the tracer dynamics within kineticMSI datasets*